AlexJumaW99/ELA_Hackathon_Solution/README.md

 ## How to run the program 👇🏿
 ### On Windows (Recommended)
-## Step 1: Cloning the file to your local machine
+## Step 1: Clone file to your local machine
 1. First, click on the "Code" button at the top right section of the repository.
 Make sure you choose **Local** and then **HTTPS** before copying the URL you will use for cloning!
 <br>